Junk Monkey Paint: DIY Chalk Paint

 - You can paint a surface one shade as a base coat and another shade as a top coat then use sandpaper to rub off a layer in specific spots to look worn.

-- You can paint a surface with a one color then go back and add another shade of color to specific edges or spots.
+- You can paint a surface with one color then go back and add another shade of color to specific edges or spots.
 I did this when I painted my dining room hutch.

 - You can use castor oil under your base coat in areas then as you paint the surface the paint will crackle.
 This is a technique that I used when painting my headboard with Milk Paint.